-For further discussion on our business segments see Note 3 to the Condensed Consolidated Financial Statements.
+For further discussion on our business segments see Note 3 to the Condensed Consolidated Financial Statements, and for further discussion on the separation of Life and Retirement see Note 1 to the Condensed Consolidated Financial Statements.

 Business Segments

 General Insurance is a leading provider of insurance products and services for commercial and personal insurance customers.
 It includes one of the world's most farreaching property casualty networks.
 General Insurance offers a broad range of products to customers through a diversified, multichannel distribution network.
 Customers value General Insurance's strong capital position, extensive risk management and claims experience and its ability to be a market leader in critical lines of the insurance business.